bertofurth/Seagate-Central-Modern-Slot-In-Kernel/README.md

 the original Seagate supplied tools with as little interruption as possible.

+The hope is that by providing a modern kernel to replace the old v2.6 native kernel, users will be able to add new modern software services to their Seagate Central without having to go through the dangerous and tedious process of installing an entirely new operating system.

-This is different to the project by KL-Yang which provides a kernel to be run on a Seagate Central which has a completely new operating system installed.
+This is different to the project by KL-Yang which provides a kernel to be run on a Seagate Central to be used as part of installing a completely new operating system.

+The main obstacle this project had to overcome was incorporating support for 64K page sizes.
+This was required because the native disk format for the user Data partition on a Seagate Central uses 64K pages.
+These are only supported natively by linux when the memory pages are 64K or larger.

 This project also includes support for the Seagate Central USB port which the KL-Yang project has not added at the time of writing (check the project page linked above).

-The hope is that by providing a modern kernel to replace the old v2.6 native kernel, users will be able to add new modern software services to their Seagate Central without having to go through the dangerous and tedious process of installing an entirely new operating system.

 Here is a list of *some* of the new features that can be supported by using this upgraded kernel.